flowcommerce/active_merchant/README.md

   am_response.params['response'] == Io::Flow::V0::Models::Authorization # true
 ```

-If error accurs, response message will be error message only.
+In case of an error, response message will be error message only.
 Complete error object
-will be sent as option parameter named exception. am_response.success? will be false on failed
+will be sent as option parameter named ```exception```. am_response.success? will be false on failed
 requests.

-Response object will

 ## Contributing

+Feel free to email us at tech@flow.io

+or

 * Fork it
 * Create your feature branch (git checkout -b my-new-feature)
 * Commit your changes (git commit -am 'Add some feature')
 * Push to the branch (git push origin my-new-feature)
 * Create new Pull Request

+## License

+ActiveMerchant Flow adapter is released under the MIT License.